 - If you already have a decent bike, you get to keep it and use it.

-- Relative cost to purchasing a new electric bike is considerably cheaper.
+- The relative cost of purchasing a new electric bike is considerably cheaper.

-- You can build an electric bike to your own specification, for example, if you are planning long bike rides you can fit a more powerful long range battery.
+- You can build an electric bike to your specification, for example, if you are planning long bike rides you can fit a more powerful long-range battery.

 - You can always remove the conversion kit or swap it over to a new bike.